 Bi-annually payments typically offer a decent discount.
 Prepare for any hardware you may receive that will affect your policy later on in your policy life, such as signing up for a safe driving tool that would give you a discount at a later date.
 Remember, your unique situation will determine which company is best for you.

-If you’ve looked at different rates and still are not satisfied, there are a few final things you can do to help save money on that monthly premium.
+If you’ve looked at different rates while trying to find the best cheap car insurance and still are not satisfied, there are a few final things you can do to help save money on that monthly premium.

 First, you can play with your deductible.
 We all like to have the least amount of out of pocket expense if we are involved in an accident.
 However, the lower the deductible, the higher your premium will be.
 Select a higher deductible amount.
 If you have chosen a $500 deductible, rerun your quote with a $1,000 or higher deductible.
 This will assuredly lower your overall premium.